Dancing on Ice 2025: Contestant line-up for new series of ITV skating contest

-Dancing on Ice 2025: Contestant line-up for new series of ITV skating contest - including reality stars and a soap star
+Dancing on Ice 2025: Contestant line-up for new series of ITV skating contest - including reality stars and soap stars

 and on Freeview 262 or Freely 565